emiliano-go/dsig/README.md

   sending an unsigned footer).
 And because the alphabet doubles as ordinary text, hidden mode removes those codepoints (and the retired v3 alphabet's) from what you typed; in scripts that rely on `U+200C` for word shaping (Persian, for one), prefer the subtext style.
-- **The openpgp.js backend is untested.** It loads openpgp.js at runtime from `cdn.jsdelivr.net`
-  (on Vencord's CSP allowlist) and cannot be exercised from Node.
-Web Discord has no main process and therefore no access to your gpg keyring, so it is the only option there, at the cost of keeping your private key in IndexedDB.
+- **Desktop only.** Web Discord cannot reach a gpg keyring, so the plugin is excluded from the web build.
 - **Compact mode cannot name an unpinned signer.** A compact signature does not carry the signer's fingerprint, so "no pinned key verifies this" is genuinely ambiguous between a wrong key and altered content; the badge says so rather than overclaiming.
 Armored mode names the